javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 }
 ```

+The `onload` event is described in the article <info:onload-onerror#loading-a-script>, it basically executes a function after the script is loaded and executed.

 Now if we want to call new functions from the script, we should write that in the callback:

 ```js